the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Cult of Ignis
 - Armor units gain +1 Movement from their UA.
 - Coal Plants no longer boost Culture.
+- Strategic resources no longer have added Faith yields.
 - Oracles start at +6 Faith, +1 Culture and increase to +8 Faith, +2 Culture with Chemistry, but no longer provide Happiness.
-- The Temple is *severely* nerfed; it no longer generates Faith on Turn 1, no longer provides Local Happiness, and no longer grants an instant Pantheon (which was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
-To compensate, it adds +2 Faith to active Administrators after the player has researched Chemistry.
+- The Temple is *severely* nerfed; it no longer generates Faith on Turn 1, no longer provides Local Happiness, no longer adds an Administrator slot, and no longer grants an instant Pantheon (which was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
+To compensate, it adds +1 Culture/Faith to active Administrators after the player has researched Engineering.
 - Fuel Depots are also nerfed: they only add +1 Culture to Oil tiles.
 - Plantations have been taken from them and given to Deadrock Clan as a Greenhouse replacement (and are nerfed).
 - Processing Centers only inflict a 10% Food penalty (previously 25%) on annexed cities.